Fort Wayne bar closed by health department due to violation

 FORT WAYNE, Ind.
-(WANE) — Mitchell’s Sports Bar and Grill in Fort Wayne has been shut down by the health department.
+(WANE) — Mitchell’s Sports Bar and Grill in Fort Wayne has been shut down by the Allen County Health Department.

-According to a red sign on the entrance of the bar the Allen County Health Department closed the establishment due to violating the governors executive order Wednesday.
-The sign does not say how long the bar will be closed or the exact reason the bar was closed.
+According to a red sign on the entrance of the bar, the Allen County Health Department closed the establishment Wednesday for violating the governor’s executive order.
+The sign does not indicate how long the bar will be closed or the exact reason the bar was closed.

+The executive order issues “county-based measures and restrictions” designed to slow the spread of the coronavirus.
+The order includes the state’s mask mandate, and requires businesses like restaurants and bars to have employees wear masks and maintain social distancing.
+Patrons also must be seated, according to the order.

 Earlier in the day WANE 15 went to the bar and found several patrons without masks and not socially distancing.